Frax (FRAX) Price Reaches $1.00 on Major Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Frax’s launch date was December 20th, 2020.
-Frax’s total supply is 1,044,853,133 tokens and its circulating supply is 669,863,780 tokens.
+Frax launched on December 20th, 2020.
+Frax’s total supply is 1,044,853,133 tokens and its circulating supply is 669,655,735 tokens.
+The official website for Frax is frax.finance.
 Frax’s official Twitter account is @fraxfinance and its Facebook page is accessible here.
-The official website for Frax is frax.finance.

 Frax Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Frax directly using US dollars.
-Investors seeking to trade Frax should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Frax using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Frax directly using US dollars.
+Investors seeking to acquire Frax should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Frax using one of the aforementioned exchanges.

 Receive News & Updates for Frax Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.